ridleywinters/raiment/.github/ISSUE_TEMPLATE/request-for-change.md

 ## Reference Explanation

 _For the developer, give the technical specification of the change with the appropriate level of exactness.
 Cover requirements, invariants, and corner cases.
 This is to used to define and debug the behavior for those building the change rather than explain it to the user._

-## Trade-offs and Alternatives

-_What trade-offs does pursuing this involve?
-What are other options that have been considered but are not being pursued?_

-## Risks & Mitigations

-_What could go wrong _along with_ what should be proactively done to reduce the likelihood or severity of that risk?_

-## Prior Art

-_External work that is similar to this suggestion that may be helpful in understanding the RFC from a user or development perspective._

 ## Future Work